Resentment and its victims: Hate without cause

 Other stories throughout the Bible affirm: Resentful people hurt themselves.
 And often misdirect their resentment.
 And profoundly hurt other people too.

 Joseph’s brothers resented Joseph.
 That’s not a surprise.
 The sons of the hated wife resented the sons of the loved.
 No matter that … Well, you get it.
-Joseph’s brothers took their revenge by way of stealth attack.
+Joseph’s brothers took their revenge by stealth attack.
 They kidnapped Joseph, threw him in a pit and sold him into slavery.
 Then they told the father who had scorned their mom that a wild animal had killed his favorite son.

-High-ranking officials in Persia resented Daniel for snaring the top spot.
+High-ranking officials in Persia resented Daniel for having the top spot.
 Unable to find grounds to bring charges against him, they manipulated the king, maliciously accused Daniel and got him thrown into the lion’s den.

 The religious leaders deeply resented Jesus for being who he is.
 They took every passive-aggressive tack they could take, before finally inciting his arrest and death.